 4. Understand that marriage is not a competition

-“I am miserable in my marriage” is a sentiment I can relate to.
+“I am miserable in my marriage” and “My marriage is making me depressed” are sentiments I can relate to.
 I felt this way in my own marriage, and one of the reasons was that I kept looking at it as some kind of competition I had to win.
 Whenever my partner and I had any arguments, I made sure I got the last word.
 I made sure I had the upper hand in every conflict.
 It was so inconsiderate of me because one of the top priorities in marriage is always to listen and comprehend your partner’s side of the story as well.

 I couldn’t stand setting aside my ego to apologize even when I knew I was wrong.
 After many fights and situational depression, I learned marriage is not a competition.
-You can’t compete with each other and you can’t compare your marriage with other marriages.
+You can’t go against with each other and you can’t compare your marriage with others.

 5. Give each other space